Request for Proposals: Fund to Foster Belonging

 - Membership in Welcoming America’s Welcoming Network: The organization (or lead institution if there are partners) will be eligible for Premium level membership in the Welcoming Network (valued at $2,500).
 Membership benefits include access to training, technical assistance, and peer exchange opportunities.
 Learn more about the Premium level membership

-- Leadership training: During the first four months of the grant (October 2021-January 2022) participants will build their bridge-building skills through 5-10 hours of training as they craft their project plans.
+- Leadership training: During the first four months of the grant (December 2021-March 2022) participants will build their bridge-building skills through 5-10 hours of training as they craft their project plans.
 Training will bring in national experts and cover topics relevant to diversity, equity, inclusion, and belonging.

 - Community of Practice participation: Grantees will participate in a community of practice focused on Do-It-Together projects.
 The community of practice will provide a virtual space for grantees and other local leaders hosting Do-It-Together projects to share their successes and troubleshoot challenges that occur when working to bridge differences.